GeorgLegato/stable-diffusion-webui-vectorstudio/README.md

 * Or start drawing in svg editor and send your sketches to Controlnet (txt/img2-img) to a particular control net instance.

 # Installation
-* Open Extension Tab in SD-Webui and paste this GITHUB-url from into the Extension Tab/Url.
+* Open Extension Tab in SD-Webui and paste this GITHUB-url into the "Install using Url" textbox.
 * On first run, the extension will try to find POTRACE in the bin-folder.
 If no executable there, it will download the POTRACE (.exe) and copy it into the bin fodler for you.
 The binary is downlkoad from sourceforge like https://potrace.sourceforge.net/#downloading